A Study of Backdoors in Instruction Fine-tuned Language Models: Defense for Post Fine-tuning Scenario

 In the post fine-tuning scenario, the defender does \textit{not} have access to the fine-tuning dataset (that was potentially backdoor poisoned), but may have a relatively small clean dataset from a related task/domain (called a \textit{defense dataset}).
-For instance, given an LLM that was fine-tuned for sentiment prediction using movie review data, the defense dataset could be a small (clean) collection of labeled reviews of some other product.
-Given a fine-tuned LLM and a defense dataset, the goal of the defender is to identify whether the LLM has been backdoor poisoned, and, if so, potentially mitigate the learned backdoor using the defense dataset.
+For instance, given an LLM that was fine-tuned for sentiment prediction using movie review data, the defense dataset could be a small (clean) collection of labeled product reviews.
+Given a fine-tuned LLM and a defense dataset, the goals of the defender in general are to identify whether the LLM has been backdoor poisoned and to mitigate a (possible) learned backdoor using the defense dataset.

-In this section, we explore a simple method that attempts to mitigate any backdoor by further fine-tuning the LLM on the defense dataset.
-We refer to this as a \textit{downstream clean fine-tuning (DCF) defense}.
-Since the defense dataset is not poisoned and is from a related task, we expect this downstream fine-tuning to not degrade the task accuracy of the LLM, while weakening any potential backdoor patterns in the LLM.
+We explore a simple method that attempts to mitigate backdoors by further fine-tuning the LLM on the defense dataset.
+We refer to this as a \textit{downstream clean fine-tuning (DCF)} defense.
+Since the defense dataset is not poisoned and is from a related task, we expect this downstream fine-tuning to not degrade the task accuracy of the LLM, while weakening any potential learned backdoor mappings in the LLM.

-\mypara{Experiments.} We evaluate the effectiveness of this defense on both the small and a larger version of FLAN-T5~\cite{FLAN-T5, FLAN-T5-large}.
-We take a backdoor-poisoned FLAN-T5 model that has been subjected to a 5\% clean-label poisoning attack (positive-sentiment target class) on the SST2 movie reviews dataset~\cite{SST2}, with the trigger phrase ``Tell me seriously.'' inserted at the end of the review text.
-(This is the same backdoor-poisoned model from Table~\ref{tab:ASR_sst2_trigger_end}.)
-We use 20k samples from the Yelp Polarity dataset~\cite{yelp}, obtained through random class-stratified sampling, as the defense dataset for downstream clean fine-tuning.
-Similarly, we take 20k samples from Amazon Polarity~\cite{amazon} as another defense dataset.
-The DCF is done using the same setting described under ``Experimental Setup'' in Section~\ref{sec:bg-attacks}, with the only difference being the reduced number of epochs equal to $5$.
+\mypara{Experiments.} We take a backdoor-poisoned FLAN-T5 model that has been subjected to a 5\% clean-label poisoning attack (positive-sentiment target class) on the SST2 movie reviews dataset, with the trigger phrase ``Tell me seriously.'' inserted at the end of the review text (the same backdoor-poisoned model from Table~\ref{tab:ASR_sst2_trigger_end}).
+We use 20k samples from the Yelp Polarity dataset, obtained through random class-stratified sampling, as the defense dataset for DCF.
+Similarly, we take 20k samples from Amazon Polarity as another defense dataset.
+The DCF is done using the same setting described under ``LLM Fine-tuning'' in Appdx~\ref{apx:bg-attacks}, with the only difference being the reduced number of epochs equal to $5$.